artgravina/ticketing-install/readme.md

 <h3 align="center">Microservices Example</h3>
   <p align="center">
     A sample app to deploy, and scale an E-Commerce app using  <strong>Microservices</strong> built with Node, React, Docker and Kubernetes.
+    This readme describes deployment to your desktop.
+See <a src="readme-cloud.md">readme-cloud.md</a> for description on deploying to the Cloud.

   </p>
 </div>